imagej/imagej.github.io/_pages/SciJava_Common.md

 Modules
 -------

-Each module known to the system (via the {% include javadoc package='org/scijava/module ' class='ModuleService ' %} can have a `menuPath` that says where it should live (by default) in the menu.
+Each module known to the system (via the {% include javadoc package='org/scijava/module' class='ModuleService' %} can have a `menuPath` that says where it should live (by default) in the menu.
 It also has a `menuRoot` that says in *which* menu it should live, with the default being the `APPLICATION_MENU_ROOT`, indicating the main application menu structure.

 MenuService
 -----------

-The {% include javadoc package='org/scijava/menu ' class='MenuService ' %} takes care of constructing {% include javadoc package='org/scijava/menu ' class='ShadowMenu ' %} tree structures for all available modules in the system, using their `menuPath` and `menuRoot` values.
+The {% include javadoc package='org/scijava/menu' class='MenuService' %} takes care of constructing {% include javadoc package='org/scijava/menu' class='ShadowMenu' %} tree structures for all available modules in the system, using their `menuPath` and `menuRoot` values.
 These tree structures are UI-agnostic.
 There is one `ShadowMenu` per `menuRoot`, which can be requested at will from the `MenuService`.

 User interfaces
 ---------------

-The {% include javadoc package='org/scijava/ui ' class='UIService ' %} then takes care of constructing an actual UI-specific menu bar (or whatever UI components and/or widgets it wants) from the available `ShadowMenu`s.
-There is a type hierarchy beneath the {% include javadoc package='org/scijava/menu ' class='MenuCreator ' %} interface intended for this purpose; for example, the {% include javadoc package='org/scijava/ui/swing/menu ' class='SwingJMenuBarCreator ' %} implements `MenuCreator` to create and maintain a Swing {% include javadoc project='Java ' package='javax/swing ' class='JMenuBar ' %} that reflects the state of a particular `ShadowMenu`.
+The {% include javadoc package='org/scijava/ui' class='UIService' %} then takes care of constructing an actual UI-specific menu bar (or whatever UI components and/or widgets it wants) from the available `ShadowMenu`s.
+There is a type hierarchy beneath the {% include javadoc package='org/scijava/menu' class='MenuCreator' %} interface intended for this purpose; for example, the {% include javadoc package='org/scijava/ui/swing/menu' class='SwingJMenuBarCreator' %} implements `MenuCreator` to create and maintain a Swing {% include javadoc project='Java' package='javax/swing' class='JMenuBar' %} that reflects the state of a particular `ShadowMenu`.

 How changes propagate
 ---------------------

-When modules are added, removed or changed (via {% include javadoc package='org/scijava/module/event ' class='ModulesAddedEvent ' %}, {% include javadoc package='org/scijava/module/event ' class='ModulesRemovedEvent ' %}, {% include javadoc package='org/scijava/module/event ' class='ModulesUpdatedEvent ' %}), the `MenuService` listens and updates the associated `ShadowMenu`(s) accordingly.
-It notifies interested parties that it has done so by firing a corresponding event: {% include javadoc package='org/scijava/menu/event ' class='MenusAddedEvent ' %}, {% include javadoc package='org/scijava/menu/event ' class='MenusRemovedEvent ' %}, or {% include javadoc package='org/scijava/menu/event ' class='MenusUpdatedEvent ' %}.
+When modules are added, removed or changed (via {% include javadoc package='org/scijava/module/event' class='ModulesAddedEvent' %}, {% include javadoc package='org/scijava/module/event' class='ModulesRemovedEvent' %}, {% include javadoc package='org/scijava/module/event' class='ModulesUpdatedEvent' %}), the `MenuService` listens and updates the associated `ShadowMenu`(s) accordingly.
+It notifies interested parties that it has done so by firing a corresponding event: {% include javadoc package='org/scijava/menu/event' class='MenusAddedEvent' %}, {% include javadoc package='org/scijava/menu/event' class='MenusRemovedEvent' %}, or {% include javadoc package='org/scijava/menu/event' class='MenusUpdatedEvent' %}.

 API Version History
 ===================